joshycube/poke-shakes-nestj-rmqs-react-ts-docker-example/README.md

 # Pokemon Shakespear API

-This is a demonstration of a NodeJS based micro service architecture consumed by a React application.
+This is a demonstration of a NodeJS based micro service and REST API architecture consumed by a React application.
+Dockerized and tested by Cypress.

 ## How to run this project to try it out?